| Mexico

 The 900-megawatt La Parota project has been effectively cancelled because of

+local opposition.
 Nonhydro renewables represented 3% of Mexico's electricity generation in

 2013.
 The most significant source is currently geothermal, including the